 - Skin: Deep purple, slightly netted to smooth skin, no secondary colors

 - Flesh: Attractive deep purple flesh throughout.
-"Bright color may scare some consumers, but those who tried it, loved it."
+"Bright purple color may scare some consumers, but those who tried it, loved it."

 - Taste/flavor: Distinctive flavor described by some as 'rich and nutty'.
 High ratings at farmer's markets and other taste tests

 - Texture after cooking: Firm, moist, but will hold shape.
 Less mealy, slightly moister than All Blue.

 - Uses: Baked (they will be moist or waxy), salads and mashed (rating is good), roasted (excellent, they hold their color), steamed, boiled (color fades)